 Would you agree that paying a thousand dollars per second to drive a car is an exceptionally stupid thing to do?
 Each month, more than a million Americans do exactly that... some months one million and three hundred thousand will do such a foolish thing.
 Can you imagine such a broad violation of the rules that guarantee accelerated wealth?

 Entertainment millionaires do not even count for one in every hundred new millionaires in America, so they are excluded from deep examination.
 Remembering the ultimate word in "Psychology of Powerful Shortcuts," this study was focused almost exclusively on those whose personally-claimed shortcuts were similar or identical to at least five hundred other self-made millionaires, billionaires, world champions (particularly Olympic champions in the years prior to its rather terminal commercialization), and world-class masters.
 These points are mentioned to remind all who read these words that we're NOT talking about, discussing, nor even looking at the freak circumstance of someone becoming an entertainment millionaire.
-There are too many externally-controlled variables, versus the Shortcuts Way For Life, which demands duplicability, the ability to reproduce in the manner of the original Famous Amos Chocolate Chip cookies: all the same, yet individually unique, not unlike humans, hm?
+There are too many externally-controlled variables, versus the Shortcuts Way of Living, which demands duplicability, the ability to reproduce in the manner of the original Famous Amos Chocolate Chip cookies: all the same, yet individually unique, not unlike humans, hm?

 Okay, here's a quick peek into the lives of self-made millionaires and billionaires: